vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 ### A token gets dissociated

-If the token holder has sufficient undelegated tokens, these are used to cover this request (i.e., the available amount of delegatable tokens is reduced to match the (un)locking status).
+If the token holder has sufficient undelegated tokens, these are used to cover this request (i.e., the available amount of delegable tokens is reduced to match the (un)locking status).

 This could mean that the token-holder has a delegation-command scheduled that is no longer executable; this command will then be ignored at the start of the next epoch.